redhat-manufacturing/device-edge-workshops/TO-DO.md

 3. Probably can check for existing Controller input before running copy/extract tasks as well
 4. Really the student_users role should be more modular and just be looped over/included
 5. Do we really need rhsm registration?
 (I doubt it?)
+6. Use DNS for rpm-ostree repo (would require DNS in local, easy in AWS)